restgo/restgo/README.md

-Router for api server of golang, on the top of [fasthttp](https://github.com/valyala/fasthttp), inspired by expressjs
+Router for api server of golang, on the top of [fasthttp](https://github.com/valyala/fasthttp), inspired by expressjs, use it like expressjs.

 [![GoDoc](https://godoc.org/github.com/fxding/grest?status.svg)](https://godoc.org/github.com/fxding/grest)